BlockchainCommons/developer-web-site/_pages/meeting-2024-08-seeds.md

 hide_description: true
 classes:
   - wide
-permalink: /meetings/2024-08-bip85/
+permalink: /meetings/2024-08-seeds/
 sidebar:
   nav: meetings
 ---

-The [Gordian Developer Meeting](https://www.blockchaincommons.com/subscribe/#gordian-developers) on **August 7, 2024** had two major presentations, one on [BIP-85](https://bip85.com/) and one on the [Ledger Seed Tool app](https://support.ledger.com/article/Seed-tool), as well as Blockchain Commons' normal presentations.
+The [Gordian Developer Meeting](https://www.blockchaincommons.com/subscribe/#gordian-developers) on **August 7, 2024** focused on seeds.
+After a Blockchain Commons overview, it included two major presentations, one on [BIP-85](https://bip85.com/) and one on the [Ledger Seed Tool app](https://support.ledger.com/article/Seed-tool), as well as Blockchain Commons' normal presentations.

 ## Media